FinleyFraser/LawsforFS/Secret non law.md

 [8] Before determining whether the crimes alleged were committed or not to the Probable Cause standard this court must first determine there is evidence to the Probable Cause standard that MikeOutlaws is the person exhibited in the presented Exhibits (also known as "Proof of Identification" or "POID").

-[9] Exhibit A is recorded from the Point of View (POV) of a "MADSEC" Security employee.
+[9] Exhibit A is recorded from the Point of View (POV) of a "MADSEC" Security officer.
 It shows a pinkish-purpleish Ferrari (or similar) following the employee (the entire clip basically) and ramming it multiple times (Timestamps: 1:12, 1:20, 2:26, 2:48, 3:37).
 It also shows the Ferrari "drifting" and driving recklessly throughout the entire clip.

 [10] It is alleged that the driver of this vehicle is the accused, MikeOutlaws.
 Exhibit A does not provide any proof of identification that connects MikeOutlaws to these crimes, however, further exhibits do.